 What isn’t covered by (most) travel insurance?

-While every travel insurance company will have their own limitations, there are a few things that the average provider won’t cover.
+While every travel insurance company will have its own limitations, there are a few things that the average provider won’t cover.

 If you want to base jump while you’re in Tanzania, you’re on your own!